Impact Investing with a Gender Lens

 Melanie Edwards has significant experience in both the private and public sectors, having worked at J.P.
 Morgan and the International Data Group, as well as the United Nations Information Technology Service.
 Melanie is currently the founder of the social venture Mobile Metrix, an inclusive market research company serving marginalized populations.

 Melanie is also a lecturer of Social Entrepreneurship at Stanford University and an Adjunct Professor of Business Management at Columbia Business School in New York.
-In her role at Stanford University and Columbia Business School, she instructs and advises undergraduate and graduate students in developing their impact ventures, careers and leadership.
+In her role at Stanford Graduate School of Business and Columbia Business School, she instructs and advises undergraduate and graduate students in developing their impact ventures, careers and leadership.

 David K. Musto, PhD